 Traveling freely to your choice of destination in a robot vehicle is envisioned as a mobility service.
-Nissan Motor Co., Ltd. is taking its first steps to become an operator of autonomous transportation services with DeNA Co., Ltd. the automaker will begin a field test of Easy Ride, the robo-vehicle mobility service being developed by both companies, on March 5.
+Nissan Motor Co., Ltd. is taking its first steps to becoming an operator of autonomous transportation services with DeNA Co., Ltd.; the automaker will begin a field test of Easy Ride, the robot-vehicle mobility service being developed by both companies, on March 5.

-Nissan’s chief executive, Hiroto Saikawa, in an interview this month mentioned “We realize that it’s going to take time to become a service operator, but we want to enter into this segment by partnering with companies which are experts in the field”
+In an interview this month, Nissan’s chief executive, Hiroto Saikawa mentioned, “We realize that it’s going to take time to become a service operator, but we want to enter into this segment by partnering with companies which are experts in the field.”

 Easy Ride test vehicle participants will have to complete surveys about their overall user experience, usage of content and coupons from local retailers and restaurants, and preferred pricing for the Easy Ride service.
 The survey result then will be used to develop for future field tests.

 The field test will help both companies to learn from the experience as both companies look toward future commercial endeavors.
 Services like driverless environments, expanded service routes, vehicle distribution logic, pick-up/drop-off processes and multilingual support will also be developed by Nissan and DeNA.
 The company intends to introduce a full service in the early 2020s.

 Thus, market experts say, creating an upmarket autonomous taxi service, could help Nissan against bigger competitors like Uber, rather than trying to beat other companies on price.